bopace/cluck/README.md

 ### How to play

 Clone the repo and unzip cluck.zip.
 Inside, you'll find a Windows executable to test out the game.

+To beat a level, navigate the chicken to the egg (or the eggsit, as I like to call it).
+Avoid or destroy the enemies.

 Enjoy!